Ecommerce today is fast-paced.

 If shoppers don’t find what they’re looking for fast enough they’re exiting your website quicker than you can say hello.

-An optimized PDP, product detail page can be your saving grace.
+An optimized PDP in ecommerce, product detail page can be your saving grace.
 However, many online retailers aren’t getting this page right—and suffering because of it.
 In this article, we’ll talk you through the ins and outs of a PDP page, how you can optimize them, and how you can find opportunities to sell more.

 A product detail page, or PDP, is the page a shopper sees when they want to learn more about a specific product.
 This type of page can include pricing, sizing, colors, delivery details, and more.